 Diagnostic studies often used in your chiropractic exam include:

 - MRI (depending on the condition)

-Dr. Veal at our Midtown Atlanta location will set goals based on your X-ray and exam findings for your individualized plan of care:
+Dr. Toney at our Midtown Atlanta location will set goals based on your X-ray and exam findings for your individualized plan of care:

 - Short-term goals include lessening pain, muscle balance, and restoring normal joint function.

 - Long-term goals are about returning to normal activities and daily living without any pain.

 The number of visits you will need will be determined by Dr. Toney and will vary for each patient.